 Solve Disability Solution’s Technical volunteers use home or our central Abbotsford workshop and tools to design, make or modify equipment for people with disabilities when there is no commercial option available.
 Initially, the volunteer attends an appointment with the client and the Solve Occupational Therapist at the place where the equipment is to be used, and together they identify a solution that will be practical, safe and appropriate to the client’s needs and medical condition.
 The volunteer then makes/modifies the equipment/aid in their own time.

-Volunteers who wish to be involved in the Freedom Wheels modified bike program can assist in any or all of the following ways:
+Volunteers who wish to be involved in the Freedom Wheels modified bike service can assist in any or all of the following ways:

 Children’s specific needs are assessed by Solve Occupational Therapists at bike clinics held in metropolitan Melbourne and selected regional centres in Victoria.
 Volunteers assist by taking off and adding on specific parts of the bike e.g. pedals, back supports etc. until the bike is customised to meet the individual needs of the client.

 Once the needs of the client have been assessed, a separate bike build day is arranged to assemble the bikes.
 Each bike is customised to the specific needs of the client, this work is undertaken by a team of volunteers at Solve’s Central Office- Abbotsford, using specially designed support equipment.

 Roles are limited in administration, however skills in filing, general office work, various computer software packages and customer service are all valuable.

 If you like driving and would like to help with occasional delivery and collection of equipment and parts around Victoria, this could be the role for you.
 Caddy van or car provided (if needed).
 Volunteering for this role is on an ad hoc basis – fit it in around your schedule.